realm/realm-swift/sync.md

 * Full access to the entire Realm on the device.
 No latency on your own operations.
 * Works even when devices go offline.
 Changes will transparently be merged when reconnected.

+**Limitations:**
+* You can only synchronize entire Realms.
+Sync of subsets (individual objects) is not supported yet.
+* Still lacks a lot of data types (primary keys, counters, sets, dictionaries...) needed to for finer control of merge behaviour.

 Overview
 --------